natisawesome/ANTH410R/2025-12-07-Nats-Weekly-Blog.md

 ### Abound
 ### Scaniverse
 ### Matter and Form 3D Scanner
+This is the first 3D scanner I tried.
+While this was able to produce partial scans there were significant limitations:
+- The scanner could not capture the bottom surfaces of artifacts (same problem I was having with the apps).
+- Fine details were not recorded and instead appeared as blurred pixels.
+- The scanner's software was so outdated that files could not be uploaded to any contemporary 3D viewing software I could find (Microsoft 3D, GIMP, Blender, or SketchFab).
+- To scan a small artifact took roughly 30 minutes per artifact.

+Because of these issues, the Matter and Form scanner was not a viable option for producing usable accessible models.
 ### Next Engine Desktop 3D Scanner
+I also attempted to use the second scanner in the facility.
+This scanner is a newer more expensive model, so I thought there might have been a chance this could work.
+Unfortunatly, this device could not be powered on or connected to the SIU network, even with assistance.
+This left me without any functional 3D scanner options.
+So I pivoted back to the 3D scanning apps, which could at least produce some type of scan that could be uploaded to contemporary 3D viewing software.
 ## 3D Scanning Software and Application Limitations:
+Returning to mobile applications, I ultimately selected Capture as the only app capable of producing somewhat usable scans.
+Even so, several challenges still remained.
+- The bottom portioins of artifacts did not scan in unless you could flip the object onto 3 different sides.
+(Almost impossible to find artifacts that can do this, not just front and back)
+- White, clear, or reflective objects, such as glass, could not be captured.
+- Most artifacts only had two scannable sides (front and back), but Capture required 3 or more positions to record the whole artifact.
+- These restirictions significantly limited the range of artifacts I could include.
+Because of these constraints, I selected several ceramic fragments that could be balanced on at least three sides.
+These fragments, however, had minimal contextual information beyond their provenience (Miller's Grove, Abby's Place, Unit 39.)
+This limited the interpretive depth I could provide in the final display.
+I checked the Miller Grove paper work, site information, unit forms, and other written materials provided along with the site paperwork.
+Additionally, I scanned and utilized three other artifacts in my final project ( two whiteware p late fragments and one porcelain base fragment) to demonstrate decorative details or destructive archeological practice.
+Obtaining just these scans with the limited detail they provide required multiple attemptes, and the bottom of the surfaces could not be recorded.
 ## Software for Processing and Access:
 ### Sketch Fab
+My intial plan was to construct a digital museum display using SketchFab.
+However, SketchFab does not allow users to combine multiple artifact scans into a cohesive exhibit.
+Though I was able to upload individual scans and annotate them, this platform alone could not support the level of integration I was looking for.
+This is the best option for uploading 3D scans.
+You are limited to 10 uploads per account on the free version.
+Luckily, my uncle is an engineer and was able to get me the pro for free because of his work.
 ### Microsoft 3D Editor
+I did want to talk about Microsofts 3D editer a little bit.
+This doesn't work with too many things, and has very limited capabilites.
+If you just need to upload a 3D scan for personal use I would recommend this.
+If you are looking to make the scans accessible I would recommend SketchFab or Blender if you dedicate the time to learn it.
 ### Blender
+Following my attempt to create a digital museum display in SketchFab I looked into Blender.
+Blender is completely free.
+Despite watching multiple tutorials, I found Blender too technically complex for the scope and timeline of this project.
+If I had dedicated at least 2 months to figuring out this software, I may have been able to figure it out.
+The software required a level of proficiency that I had not yet developed with it, making it impractical for me to continue working with it when I was not making any progress to further my project.
+However, I want to note that this is most likely the best option for a 3D interactive digital museum display.
+If someone dedicates a long time to figuring out this software they may be able to create something amazing on this.
 ## Alternative Solution: PowerPoint Digital Museum Display:
+After exploring all of the above options, I emailed the CVEX lab at my university to see if they had a 3D scanner I could use.
+Unfortunatly, I got no reply.
+So I went in person when I had time and no one was there.
+As a final pivot, I created a digital museum display using PowerPoint.
+- I photographed each artifact (front and back), using improvised studio conditions (see the image below).
+The curation center is missing its black professional baackdrop.
+- I curated the images, context, and links to all SketchFab models into a single interactive slideshow.
+- I created a SketchFab collection to group the scans and added annotations to each model.
+This approach allowed to to present the artifacts cohesively despite the limitations of the scanning technologies.
+I was also able to use some of the skills I learned during the week we practice professional artifact photgraphy.
 ## Challenges Encountered:
+This project required repeated pivots, and each stage presented unforeseen obstacles.
+This project was very difficult.
 ### Technical Limitations:
+Incomplete scans, outdated scanners, software restrictions (Thanks University), and compatibility issues.
 ### Access Issues:
+The unavailability of an appropriate photgraphy backdrop required improvision.
+No answer from CVEX.
+Payments required for multiple softwares and apps.
 ### Software Complexity:
+Blender's rough learning curve limited my ability to produce a unified exhibit.
 ### Image Processing Issues:
+Some photos in powerpoint repeatedly distorted or flipped despite multiple attempts to correct them.
+These challenges affected the final product and made it difficult to achieve the quality of work that I strive for.
 ## Reflections:
+Although this process was very frustrating and at times discouraging, I gained a lot of valuable insight into the realities of digital curation, public accessibility, and the labor involved in producing open access museum materials.
+I learned firsthand how cost barriers, outdated technology, and software limitations restrict what can be created and shared with the public.
+Despite these difficulties, I am proud of the adaptavility, problem solving, and persistence I demonstrated.
+The final product reflects my best effort within the constraints I encountered.
+I also believe that the documentation of this process, on GitHub, may serve as a helpful guide for future students attempting similar work.
+By outlining what did and did not work, others may be able to build upon my experience and find solutions that were not available to me.